ibm-cloud-docs/security-compliance/collector-customer.md

       ```
       {: codeblock}

-   * Run the following command if you are deploying your collector on an OpenShift cluster to deploy your collector.
+   * Run the following command if you are deploying your collector on an Red Hat OpenShift cluster to deploy your collector.

       ```sh
       ibmcloud oc cluster config --cluster <cluster_name_or_ID> --admin